Get offer plus promotions and updates. Review our privacy policy.

 Smart security systems help reduce energy waste by enabling homeowners to brighten and dim lights remotely—along with a lot of other devices.

-The greatest benefit of smart home security systems is
+The greatest benefit of smart home security systems is peace of mind

 Modern wireless home security systems are more affordable and easier to install than the wired systems of the past.
 And they can save homeowners money by reducing insurance premiums, increasing home values, and enabling energy management.
 But their greatest benefit remains the security and peace of mind people gain from installing them.